MyNixOS website logo

 A regexp (regex) library on top of pcre-light you can actually use.

-A regular expressions library that does not suck.
+A PCRE-based regular expressions library with support for multiple matches and replacements.
 Based on pcre-light.
-Takes and returns Stringables everywhere.
+Takes and returns convertible strings everywhere.
 Includes a QuasiQuoter for regexps that does compile time checking.
-SEARCHES FOR MULTIPLE MATCHES!
-DOES REPLACEMENT!

 pcre-heavy